 The Swiss army knife design strategy

-With its red handles, white cross, and assortment of tiny tools, the Swiss Army knife has become a cultural icon by its own merit.
-It allows one to condense their kitchen junk drawer into a single, pocket-sized item, and take on the world’s toughest challenges: you know, like, loose screws in your mother-in-law’s minivan, and the occasional splinter you get after using your kitchen broom to do karate stuff.
+With its red handles, white cross, and an assortment of tiny tools, the Swiss Army knife has become a cultural icon.
+It allows one to condense their junk drawer into a single, pocket-sized item, and take on the world’s toughest challenges.

-However – and I know I’m going to lose a lot of you here – the Swiss Army knife design is not perfect from a user experience standpoint.
+If the Swiss Army knife is the go-to tool for MacGyver, it has to be pretty good.
+But the Swiss Army knife design is not perfect from a user experience standpoint.
 In fact, it’s pretty far from it.

 Ever have a splinter and try to pry it out with a pair of Swiss Army knife tweezers?
-Prepare for an unnecessary amount of skin pinching and borderline dangerous level of blood loss.
+Prepare for skin pinching and blood loss.
 Ever try to use the Swiss Army knife can opener while camping?
-Better start that adventure at noon, if you want to have your family’s can of beans open by dinner time.
+Better start that adventure at noon if you want to have your can of beans open by dinner time.
 Ever try to uncork a bottle of wine with the Swiss Army knife corkscrew?
-Of course not, they only designed that POS in there so that you stab yourself in the hand while attempting to tweeze open your can of beans! #$&!!
+Of course not, that was designed for self-inflicted stabbing.

-A Brief History of the Swiss Army knife: Designed from need
+A Brief History of the Swiss Army knife

-In the latter half of the nineteenth century, the Swiss army – yes, believe it or not, Switzerland does indeed have an army – experienced ongoing issues with their field tools.
-At the time, the Swiss Army equipped each soldier with an assortment of full-sized tools: a knife, a can opener, and – this was a biggie – a two-part screwdriver (to repair the Schmidt-Rubin M1889 rifle).
-You know, the type of stuff you would find in your Grandpa’s garage.
+In the latter half of the nineteenth century, the Swiss army experienced ongoing issues with their field tools.
+At the time, each soldier was equipped with full-sized tools: a knife, a can opener, and a two-part screwdriver.

 The problem with this “tool kit” was four-fold.
-First, each tool took up a lot of space in the soldier’s pack.
+First, each tool took up space in the soldier’s pack.
 Second, these tools added a fair amount of extra weight.
-Third, being made of steel, the tools quickly rusted and became compromised in many of Switzerland’s wet regional conditions (e.g., forests, mountains).
-Lastly, since each tool was separate from one another — and not used all that often during the day – soldiers would often lose tools over time.
+Third, being made of steel, the tools quickly rusted and were compromised.
+Lastly, since each tool was separate from one another, soldiers would often lose tools over time.
 As a result, your average group of soldiers might only have a few complete sets of tools between them.

 The worst tool to lose, however, was the two-part rifle tool.
-The way this tool was designed, the soldier needed both parts of the tool in order to complete the single task of disassembling their rifles (i.e., cleaning, maintenance).
-If the soldier lost one end of the tool, they basically had to walk around with a useless weapon until they came across someone who had the tool they needed.
+The way this tool was designed, the soldier needed both parts of the tool in order to complete the single task of disassembling their rifles.
+If the soldier lost one end of the tool, they basically had a useless weapon.

 The Swiss government recognized these limitations and sent out an open request to European manufacturers to design and produce a better solution.
 Their criteria were as follows: